 - i.
 Children ages 0 4 years of age \$200 per year - ii.
 Children ages 5 12 years of age \$500 per year - iii.
-Children 13 and over 18 or 18 \$700 per year - 4.
-Transportation Costs Payment of transportation costs may be reimbursed on travel for the TANF Kinship Care child for reasonable travel to the child's parental home for visitation or other travel expenses as identified in the permanency plan.
+Children 13 and over 18 or 18 \$700 per year - 6.
+Transportation Costs Payment of transportation costs may be authorized for reasonable travel of the TANF Kinship Care child to the child's parental home, reasonable parental travel to the child's Kinship Care placement home or other arranged location for visitation or other travel expenses as identified in the permanency plan.
 The allowable reimbursement rate for travel is \$0.45 per mile.